The Good Liar poster

 The inciting incident occurs at 14 minutes when Betty reveals she has significant financial assets worth over £2 million, making her an irresistible target for Roy's long con.
 The stakes are raised beyond his usual small-time schemes..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This indicates the protagonist's commitment to Roy moves into Betty's home, crossing the threshold into her world completely.
+This demonstrates the protagonist's commitment to Roy moves into Betty's home, crossing the threshold into her world completely.
 He commits fully to the long con, abandoning his separate life to become her companion., moving from reaction to action.

 The Collapse moment at 82 minutes (75% through) represents the emotional nadir.
 Here, Betty reveals she has known Roy's true identity all along—he is Hans Taub, a Nazi collaborator who betrayed her family.
-Roy's entire con has been reversed; he is the victim of her elaborate revenge scheme., indicates the protagonist at their lowest point.
+Roy's entire con has been reversed; he is the victim of her elaborate revenge scheme., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 87 minutes initiates the final act resolution at 80% of the runtime.
 Roy attempts to escape but realizes he is completely trapped.
 Betty and Steven have orchestrated everything, including eliminating Vincent.
 Roy understands there is no way out of his past., demonstrating the transformation achieved throughout the journey.